Ertebølle culture: Plant use

 The EBK gathered berries for consumption and also prepared a number of wild plants, judging from the seed remains of plants that could not be consumed without preparation.
 Of the berries that have been found are raspberry (Rubus idaeus), dewberry (Rubus caesius), wild strawberry, dogwood (Cornus sanguinea), hawthorn (Crataegus monogyna and Crataegus oxyacantha), rowanberry (Sorbus aucuparia), crab apple, and rose hips.

 Some seeds usually made into gruel in historical times are acorn and manna grass (Glyceria fluitans).
 Roots of the sea beet (Beta maritima) were prepared as well.
 That species is ancestral to modern domestic beets.
 Greens could have been boiled from nettle (Urtica dioica), orache (Atriplex), and goosefoot (Chenopodium album).

 Some of the pottery evidences grain impressions, which some interpret as the use of food imported from the south.
 Certainly, they did not need to import food and were probably better nourished than the southerners.
 Analysis of charred remains in one pot indicates that it at least was used for fermenting a mixture of blood and nuts.
 Some have therefore guessed that fermentation of grain was used to produce beer.

-Finally, fragments of textiles from Tybrind Vig were woven in the needle-netting technique from spun plant fibers.
+Finally, fragments of textiles from Tybrind Vig were woven in the needle-netting technique from spun plant fibres.